 We'll be using this page to highlight all the great things that are happening here -- every day -- as our students prepare for life after RU.
 So check back often and soon!

-Our latest "Parent Link" for fall 2017 is now available in the "documents" box to the left.
+Check out the latest issue of our Student Newspaper, U Name It...you'll find it in the "documents" box to the left.
 You can also check out our 2017-18 "School Profile" by clicking on the link just below it.

 Want to contact one of our Department Chairs?
 You can find out who to contact by clicking on the link in the "documents" box to the left.

 Also, please take a moment to read an important message from out Superintenent, Layne Millington, about some of the challenges facing our schools today, and how we'll be addressing them.
 You can read his message by clicking here.

 Here are the latest updates on our Workforce Development and Career Pathways Initiatives

 Our longest-running “deployed classroom” is our “Intro to Manufacturing and Entrepreneurship,” taught in partnership with GW Plastics, which refers to the program as their “School of Tech.”
 This is the one deployed classroom from which we have high school graduates at this point.
 Here is some data about those graduates;

 - One is enrolled in a 5-year Bachelor’s to Master’s Program

 - Five are enrolled in mechanical or electro-mechanical four or two-year programs

 - Four students were offered GW Scholarships (3 accepted)

 - Three are currently employed at GW, two of whom intend to pursue night school